 All the housemates she has found have been through craigslist.
 She has tried Silvernest but hasn’t found anyone through that service.
 She’s not particular about the age of her housemate, she’s open to living with people 23-93 years old.
 She says “I don’t discriminate on age.
 I’ve had younger people who are mature for their age.
 The best for me has been women in their early 30’s, as they tend to be much more flexible and open-minded than someone in their 40s and 50s..”

-The other housemate, Flora, the other, who happens to be a lab assistant, moved out for a week to stay at a friend’s house.
-Valerie reimbursed her for the week’s cover the inconvenience of staying at a friend’s house for one week.
+The other housemate, Flora, who happens to be a lab assistant, moved out for a week to stay at a friend’s house.
+Valerie reimbursed her for the week to cover the inconvenience of staying at a friend’s house.
 She does not know if Flora quarantined at her friend’s house.

 “I think I caught COVID by riding on the BART train once a week for two hours roundtrip.
 Everyone on BART wears a face mask, but many passengers pull their face masks down below their noses and there is no way to practice social distancing due to the limited number of seats on the train. “

-Over the years that Valerie has shared her house she has developed a six-page living together agreement.
-She’s found that its useful to document some things she didn’t think would be necessary such as how to do the recycling and the guest policy.
-In this house once a month a different housemate is responsible for cleaning the common areas, which includes the living room, kitchen, hallway, hallway bathroom, laundry room, and all the floors.
+Over the years that Valerie has shared her house, she has developed a six-page living together agreement.
+She’s found that it’s useful to document some things she didn’t think would be necessary, such as how to do the recycling and the guest policy.
+In this house, once a month a different housemate is responsible for cleaning the common areas which include the living room, kitchen, hallway, hallway bathroom, laundry room, and all the floors.